johnsonUW/db_rest/README.md

-url design
+URL design

-Response is json.
+All Http Responses are json.

 - restaurant
 1. GET